greaterthan/devops-handbook/manual-install-of-cobudget-api.md

 The server will be set up to use blue/green deployments.
 This will done by making two directories, incidentally named `blue` and `green` and set a symbolic link `current` that points to the current release in production.

 A new release can then be prepared in the directory not currently in use and the change can happen almost instantanously

 ## First time install

-Create directy, adjust permissions and clone the `cobudget-api` github repo.
+Create directories, adjust permissions and clone the `cobudget-api` github repo.

 ```
 cd /opt